Linuxbrew/brew/docs/Formula-Cookbook.md

       depends_on "foo" => :optional # Generated description is "Build with foo support"
       ```

+We frown on [`option`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#option-class_method)s in Homebrew/homebrew-core as they are not tested by CI.

 ### Specifying conflicts with other formulae

 Sometimes there’s hard conflict between formulae, and it can’t be avoided or circumvented with [`keg_only`](http://www.rubydoc.info/github/Homebrew/brew/master/Formula#keg_only-class_method).